BAHAMAS SOLO TRAVEL

 The official language is English, with a ‘Bahamian Dialect’, but Haitian Creole can also be heard spoken.

 The Bahamian dollar (BSD or $) is basically a one-to-one exchange rate with the U.S. dollar.
-U.S. dollars can be used in The Bahamas but do expect to receive Bahamian dollars in the exchange, which cannot be used in the U.S.
+U.S. dollars can be used in The Bahamas but do not be surprised to receive Bahamian dollars in the exchange, which should be used or exchanged before leaving The Bahamas.

 Traveling in a new country is easier when you know the country’s tipping etiquette in advance as each country has its own rules.
 That said, country rules and norms can shift, so here is an international tipping resource for over 70 countries to use as a general guideline that I have found is constantly updated.